X16Community/x16-smc/README.md

 ## Power, Reset and Non-Maskable Interrupt (0x01, 0x02, 0x03)

-Commands 0x01 (Power Off), 0x02 (Reset) and 0x03 (NMI) have the same function as the board's physical push buttons.
+The commands 0x01 (Power Off), 0x02 (Reset) and 0x03 (NMI) have the same function as the board's physical push buttons.

 Each function requires the user to send one byte with the value 0x00.
 Example that powers off the system.